-After comparing general retail travel insurance with cruise insurance and airline insurance, we’ve realized how much customers are really losing when they tack on travel insurance from cruise lines and air lines.
-The biggest issue we saw was major disparities in plan costs and benefits for emergency situations — the most important coverage categories of travel insurance.
+After comparing general retail travel insurance with cruise insurance and airline insurance, we’ve realized how much customers are really losing when they tack on travel insurance from cruise lines and airlines.
+The biggest issue we saw was major disparities in plan premiums and benefits for emergency situations — the most important coverage categories of travel insurance.

-In addition, cruise and airline insurance policies typically only insure the cost of your cruise or your flight.
-This could mean expenses like hotel costs and prepaid excursions are at risk if something were to mess up your travel plans.
-With a travel insurance policy in hand though, the full cost of your trip is protected!
+In addition, cruise and airline travel insurance typically only insures the cost of your cruise or your flight.
+This could mean expenses like hotels and prepaid tours are at risk if something were to mess up your travel plans like trip interruption or trip delay.
+With a travel insurance policy in hand though, your total trip cost is protected!

 Lack of Cancellation Reasons